Pycord-Development/pycord/docs/intents.rst

 Privileged Intents
 ---------------------

-With the API change requiring bot authors to specify intents, some intents were restricted further and require more manual steps.
+With the API change requiring bot owners to specify intents, some intents were restricted further and require more manual steps.
 These intents are called **privileged intents**.

 A privileged intent is one that requires you to go to the developer portal and manually enable it.
 To enable privileged intents do the following: